Work is, well, work. It’s something we all do to pay the bills.

-A lot of German cities were painstakingly reconstructed to look how they did before their destruction in the WW2 bombing raids.
+A lot of cities in Germany were painstakingly reconstructed to look how they did before their destruction in the WW2 bombing raids.

 Violent crime and muggings in German cities are very rare and only the largest metropolises have a couple of no-go areas where you would not want to walk through on your own at night.

 This one never even dawned on me until I started living in Germany but it made me realise how in the UK, we are blissfully unaware of when certain produce is in season.

 Every kid has visited a farm shop at some point during their childhood but we don’t tend to connect produce with seasonality, which is one of the things I love about life in Germany!